Impressions. Opens. Clicks. Visits. Conversions.

 4. Lean Into the Power of Dark Social

-A company defines success by conversion metrics, B2B marketers tend to put less effort into behaviors that can’t be seen, heard or measured.
+When a company defines success by conversion metrics, B2B marketers tend to put less effort into behaviors that can’t be seen, heard or measured.
 This means many marketers have been missing out on what’s happening on dark social: the referrals, discussions, and sharing happening on platforms like Slack, private communities, social DMs, in-person events, messaging apps, and gasp, in-person!

 We can’t measure what happens on dark social.
 But we can pay attention to it, and work to impact these valuable sources (albeit indirectly):